-How does he feel to the end of the story?
+How does he feel at the end of the story?

-Write down all the new words and phrases in your vocabulary notebook.
-Look up the meaning of the new vocabulary in a dictionary or online and write down the meaning next to the word or phrase.
+Write down all the words and phrases in your vocabulary notebook.
+Look in your dictionary and find the meaning of each word.
+Write the definition next to each word.

 Then write a sentence of your own that uses the new word or phrase correctly.

-What do you think has happened to the man in the story?
+What do you think happened to the narrator in the story?